labor-digital/asset-building/README.md

 `$ npm run watch`

-This will buily your sources in dev environment and keep doing so while it watches the given entrypoints and their children for changes.
+This will build your sources in dev environment and keep doing so while it watches the given entrypoints and their children for changes.

 ## Configuration